JerrySM64/JerrySM64/README.md

 - **Storage:** 512 GB

 #### Keyboard
-- Logitech G815
+- Logitech G815 (Green Demon)
+- Apple Magic Keyboard 2.
+Generation (Mac)

-#### Other Peripherals
+#### Mouse
-- Mouse: Some cheapo ergonomic mouse
+- Some cheapo ergonomic mouse (Green Demon, rarely Mac)
-- 2 monitors
+- Apple Magic Trackpad 2.
+Generation (The all black one that came with the iMac Pro | Mac)

 ### 📫 You can also find me here
 - GitLab     : <https://gitlab.com/JerrySM64>